WAIKATO SECONDARY SCHOOLS | DIVISION 2A | RULES

 Promotion - Relegation

-Winning team of the 2 A competition has the option of promotion to Division 1 if they wish.
+Winning team of the Division 2 competition has the option of promotion to Division 1 if they wish.
 This opportunity is to be given on a term by term basis.